 Browse the stacks at Barnard and Columbia Libraries using the dance call number range: GV1580-GV1799.4

 CLIO - Online catalog of the Columbia University Libraries, including Barnard Library, but excluding Teachers College and the Law Library.
 Search the Catalog for book and media materials available on campus.

-Media materials (DVDs, CDs) are available from the Media Collection on the 1st floor of Wollman Library.
+Media materials (DVDs, CDs) are available from the Media Collection in the Barnard Library.
 Butler Media Center also has a number of dance related materials, including the Eye on Dance video series.
 To locate these materials, conduct an advanced search in the Catalog and limit results to Format: Video.

 Dance in Video contains streaming video files of dance productions and documentaries by influential performers and companies.
 Users may create their own playlists and custom video clips.

 Jacob's Pillow Dance Interactive is an online exhibit with brief performance excerpts spanning from 1930s dance pioneers to today's most exciting artists.
 All recorded at Jacob's Pillow.